 The 5 Most Common SEO Conversion Funnels

-While there is a huge variety of conversion funnels for content-rich websites (as SEO-focused websites should be), it’s usually an 80/20 situation where 80% of the time, visitors fall into one of a handful of different funnel varieties.
-Below we’ve listed the 5 funnel types that are most common amidst well-functioning SEO campaigns.
+While there are a huge variety of conversion funnels for content-rich websites (as SEO-focused websites should be), it’s usually an 80/20 situation where 80% of the time, visitors fall into one of a handful of different funnel varieties.
+Below, we’ve listed the 5 funnel types that are most common in well-functioning SEO campaigns.
 We begin by defining the typical click path of that funnel and then describe that site visitor’s behavior along the path.

 Click Path: Service Landing Page > Features Landing Page > Contact Form

 The most valuable conversion funnel in an SEO campaign is the one that begins with a serious prospective customer, ready to buy.
 They’ve typed in a transactional keyword and, depending on the length of the sales cycle, are either ready to reach out to a company in your space or are gathering names to present to other stakeholders before scheduling a meeting.

 In this funnel, the average conversion rate between Service landing page and Features page is 19%; and between Features Page and the lead form is 8%.

 Click Path: Blog Article > Services Page > About Page > Contact Form

 In SEO campaigns, the Troubleshooter is the most common funnel.
 A visitor who has a specific problem they need to solve finds your blog article on Google, and realizes that your company might be able to solve that problem for them.
 They click over to your Services page, and then to your About page to learn more about your company.
 Finally, they fill out the contact form on your website so they can get in touch with you directly.